gabrielcasag/BASE-EFI-AMD-RYZEN-THREADRIPPER/README.md

 [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases)|For Realtek's Gigabit Ethernet.<br>Sometimes the latest version of the kext might not work properly with your Ethernet.
 If you see this issue, try older versions.
 [LucyRTL8125Ethernet.kext](https://www.insanelymac.com/forum/files/file/1004-lucyrtl8125ethernet/)|For Realtek's 2.5Gb Ethernet.
 [SmallTreeIntel82576.kext](https://github.com/khronokernel/SmallTree-I211-AT-patch/releases)| Required for I211 NICs, based off of the SmallTree kext but patched to support I211.<br>Required for most AMD boards running Intel NICs.
+[AppleIGB.kext](https://github.com/donatengit/AppleIGB/releases)|Required for I211 NICs running on macOS Monterey and above.
+Might have instability issues on some NICs, recommended to stay on Big Sur and use SmallTree.
+Requires macOS 12 and above

 ### WiFi and Bluetooth
 Kext|Description